dowlingw/bird-tool/README.md

 -    Use whatever mechanism you feel comfortable with sending/receiving graphing data across your network

 Script arguments explained:
 -    `-pre SCRIPT`		Runs the specified executable prior to running
 -    `-path PATH`		Path to look for bird-tool output files
 -    `-host IPHOST`		IP/Host Name of the BIRD server used to load the bird-tool output file
 -    `-6`			Indicates that we are interested in the bird-tool output for IPv6
 -    `-index`			(Cacti) Outputs a list of BGP peers in bird-tool output
 -    `-query PROPERTY`		(Cacti) Outputs the bird-tool field to be returned for all peers
--    `-get PROPERTY AS`	(Cacti) Outputs the bird-tool field to be returned for the specified AS
+-    `-get PROPERTY IDX`	(Cacti) Outputs the bird-tool field to be returned for the specified IDX
+-    `-s`			Use 'session' property instead of 'as'.

 The `bird_peerinfo.pl` script will look for the file `PATH/IPHOST[_v6]` on the local Cacti host.